-Place the family computer in a central room with the monitor facing out into the room.
+Place computers, tablets, phones, and other devices in a central room where use can be observed.
 Most experts agree that young people should not have internet access in their rooms.

-Develop a list of rules for internet use and place it beside the computer.
+Develop a list of rules for internet use and place it somewhere visible in a common area.

 Here are some examples:

--Computer use is not confidential and we do not hide what we are doing on the computer.
+- Wireless device use is not confidential and we do not hide what we are doing on our wireless devices.

--In our family, we get permission to access the internet.
+- In our family, we get permission to access the internet, download an app, or "add" a new friend on social media.

--We visit websites that are appropriate for our age, and we do not visit websites or access information that are "off limits" for us.
+- We visit websites and use apps that are appropriate for our age, and we do not visit websites or access information that are "off limits" for us.

--Time on the computer is limited to: _____hour(s) per day.
+- Time on wireless devices is limited to: _____hour(s) per day.

--We do not respond to messages from people we do not know.
+- We do not respond to messages or texts from people we do not know.

--These rules apply to our home computer and all other computers we use.
+- These rules apply to our home computer/devices and all other computers/devices we use.

 Avoid or Control Online Profiles.

-Social networking sites such as Facebook and MySpace can be positive arenas for young people to express themselves and be creative when used safely.
+Social networking sites such as Facebook and Instagram can be positive arenas for young people to express themselves and be creative when used safely.

 However, if not used wisely, they can provide easy access by predators to young people.
 It is important that profiles not be used on these sites, as they tell the predator all he needs to know in order to befriend your child.
 If your child does have an online profile, please control the information that is shared there, and who that information is shared with.